-Hiking backpack adventurers, if you love hiking, you’ll one day be drawn to The Rocky Mountains.
+Hiking backpack adventurers who love hiking will one day be drawn to The Rocky Mountains.
 This major mountain range in western North America spans 3000 miles.
-A particularly gorgeous area is the Tetons, in Northwest Wyoming which is part of the Grand Teton National Park.
-The Teton mountain range is bisected by the Snake River.
-The Grand Teton at 13,770 feet is the largest.
-Jenny Lake, at its base, sits at 6,783 feet.
-The beautiful valley between is known as Jackson Hole.
-If ever there was splendor to be seen, you have to check this area out for sure.
+A particularly gorgeous area is the Tetons in Northwest Wyoming.
+These mountains are a part of the Grand Teton National Park.
+If ever there was splendor to be seen, you have to check out these particular areas because they are magnificent.

-Today, hundreds of miles of hiking trails wind around the lakes and through the mountains making choices almost limitless.
-From easy day hikes to multi-day backpacking trips, each trail has a distinct, uniquely dynamic character all its own.
-Incredible, often breathtaking scenery and wildlife sightings (elk, moose, black/grizzly bears, bison, deer, and more!) are guaranteed.
-Favorites, to name just a few, include Cascade Canyon, Granite Canyon and Amphitheater Lake.
+Today, hundreds of miles of hiking trails wind around the lakes and through the mountains.
+These miles make trail choices almost limitless because of so much diversity.
+You’ll find easy day hikes to multi-day backpacking trips.
+Each trail has a distinct and uniquely dynamic character all its own.
+You will witness incredible, often breathtaking scenery and wildlife sightings.
+How often do you see elk, moose, black/grizzly bears, bison, deer, and more in your everyday hikes?
+Here they are guaranteed.
+Favorites spots, just to name a few, include Cascade Canyon, Granite Canyon and Amphitheater Lake.

 Hiking Backpack Trekking – Hiking Activity Year Round

 The Teton Mountains are open year round, offering skiing in the winter and hiking, back country adventures and mountain climbing in the summer.
 These hikes offer varying degrees of difficulty so regardless of your hiking experience, you can enjoy yourself comfortably.